 Chris J. Handley

-  As an actor, his work locally has been wide ranging on many area stages including Alleyway, MusicalFare, Shakespeare in Delaware Park, 710 Main, Jewish Repertory Theatre, and the Lancaster Opera House.
+As an actor, Chris has performed locally on many of our region’s stages, including Alleyway Theatre, MusicalFare, Shakespeare in Delaware Park, 710 Main, Jewish Repertory Theatre, the Lancaster Opera House, and others.
 Just this season, he played roles as varied as Buddy (Elf the Musical), Bruce (Fun Home), Trinculo (The Tempest), and Matt (Talley’s Folly).
-He recently staged the world premiere musical The King’s Legacy at Bristol Valley Theatre, and spent over two years as a Mississippi Riverboat entertainer.
+He also recently staged the world premiere of the musical The King’s Legacy at Bristol Valley Theatre, and spent over two years as a Mississippi Riverboat entertainer.

-  As an independent teaching artist, he has developed various workshops on the craft, taught privately, and spent three years teaching BFA and BA theatre students Acting and Voice & Speech.
-Mr. Handley holds an MFA in Acting from Indiana University, and a BFA in Musical Theatre from SUNY Fredonia.
+As an independent teaching artist, he has developed various workshops on the craft, taught privately, and spent three years teaching acting and voice/speech to BFA and BA theater students.
+Chris holds an MFA in Acting from Indiana University and a BFA in Musical Theatre from SUNY Fredonia.

 Born and raised in Buffalo, Edreys Wajed is an enthusiastic and inspiring walking enterprise of all things creative, from visual artist and hip hop musician to jewelry designer and entrepreneur.
 He boasts a broad and diverse resume of creative talents and achievements: he runs his own stationery boutique and art gallery with his equally talented wife Alexa, has toured as hip hop artist, and is a second generation jewelry designer.